-Age Recommendation: Parental Guidance.
-Babes in arms and children under the age of 2 will not be permitted as it may cause disruption to the actors and other audience members.
+Please note babes in arms and children under the age of 2 will not be permitted as it may cause disruption to the actors and other audience members.
 All children need their own ticket.

 There are a limited number of VIP Jury seats available per performance.
 You will be sitting in the Jury Box as the case unfolds before you.
 Jurors will receive a complimentary programme and 2 complimentary drinks (soft drink, beer or house wine), to be redeemed pre-show or at the interval.
 And remember, as a member of the Jury, you must shut out from your minds everything except what will take place during the trial.